dotnet/docs/docs/fsharp/style-guide/conventions.md

 ### Prefer structs for small data types

-Using structs (also called Value Types) can often result in higher performance for some code because it avoids allocating and de-allocating objects on the managed heap in .NET.
+Using structs (also called Value Types) can often result in higher performance for some code because it typically avoids allocating objects.
 However, structs are not always a "go faster" button: if the size of the data in a struct exceeds 16 bytes, copying the data can often result in more CPU time spend than using a reference type.

-A good rule of thumb for using structs intead of value types is:
+To determine if you should use a struct, consider the following two points:

-* If the size of your data is 16 bytes or smaller (measure with a call to `sizeof`)
+1. If the size of your data is 16 bytes or smaller
-* If your data type is made up of other value types (for example, a record of `int`s)
+2. If you are likely to have many of these data types resident in memory in a running program

-If one of these points applies to your code, it is generally a good idea to use a struct.
-If both apply, using a struct will almost always yield better performance.
+If the first point applies, you should generally use a struct.
+If both apply, you should almost always use a struct.

 #### Prefer struct tuples when grouping small value types